derailed/k9s_site/_topics/plugins.markdown

     # Collections of views that support this shortcut.
 (You can use `all`)
     scopes:
     - po
     # The command to run upon invocation.
-Can use krew plugins here too!
+Can use Krew plugins here too!
     command: kubectl
     # Whether or not to run the command in background mode
     background: false